GEOS-DEV/GEOS/HOW_TO_CONTRIBUTE.md

 ## 2. Presenting your idea to the committee
 - **Description of Change:**
-  - Clearly describe the proposed change, including the motivation and problem it solves.
+  - Describe the proposed change, including the motivation and problem it solves.
-  - If it makes sense, consider making this document using markdown or plantuml so it will be straightforward to include it as part of the official documentation on readthedocs when merged.
+  - Consider making this proposal using markdown or plantuml to include in the documentation when merged.

 - **Impact Analysis:**
   - Analyze and document the impact on the existing system, including dependencies, affected modules, and performance considerations.